CNN reporter confronted during Minnesota protests in heated on-air interview: ‘Get away from here’

 ‘The norms have broken down’: Shock as journalists are arrested, injured by police while trying to cover the story

 Sidner, who has been with CNN since 2008, is a veteran of protest coverage and has also worked as a foreign correspondent in Africa, Asia and the Middle East, where she covered wars and terrorism.
-She’s gone viral before for an on-air report: In January she made national headlines when she broke down in tears after reporting on the devastating covid death toll In South Los Angeles.
+She has gone viral before for an on-air report: In January, she made national headlines when she broke down in tears after reporting on the devastating covid death toll In South Los Angeles.
 “Not my proudest moment as a reporter.
 But I could not hold this back,” she tweeted in response to that video.

 On Monday night, Sidner was covering the second night of protests in Brooklyn Center, Minn., following Sunday’s fatal shooting of Wright by Officer Kim Potter after a traffic stop.
 Her live shot was interrupted by the man, who has not been identified, at about 8:40 p.m. local time.
 As he heatedly demanded that her crew leave, Sidner encouraged him to remain safe as he walked toward the protests outside a Brooklyn Center police precinct.